olifrost/olifrost.github.io/about.md

 Not sure yet.

 ## Where are you from?
-Well, I was born London but I'm currently [seeking citizenship in São Tomé](/blog/sao-tome-citizen/).
+I was born London but I'm currently [seeking citizenship in São Tomé](/blog/sao-tome-citizen/).

 ## Why do you have a coat hook on your shirt?
 It's a [SHOOK](/blog/shook-shirt-hook/).